DRT2034/DRT2034.github.io/_posts/2025-11-13-Senseo_Electricity_Part1.markdown

 *Magnetic field*: has the same idea as the electric field but occurs only when charges are actually moving.
 Similarly, in the combing example, a magnetic field only occurs when there is the actual movement of combing, while before and after, when there is no rubbing the charges stay still, there’s just an electric field.

 *Voltage*: is the difference in charge between two points.
 It tells us how badly charges want to move, so a high voltage signifies a strong push while a low one a gentle push.
 Measure here is Volt.
 If we can think of a water tank with a hose at the bottom, where the pressure on the water coming out is voltage, the amount in the tank is then charge.
 When we have a battery going low on our light and that light becomes dimmer, that’s decreasing voltage.
-For a very good tutorial: https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law.
+For a [very good tutorial](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law).

 *Resistance*: In the same example as for voltage, the hose width of the water tank signifies resistance, so that a narrow hose is more resistance and allows less charge to flow (so less current).
 A good conductor like copper has low resistance, an insulator like rubber has high resistance.
 Measured in Ohm (Ω).